How to photograph a shirt flat lay

-Styling and photographing a shirt flat lay is a common and effective method of presenting shirts on a fashion eCommerce store, although not without its downsides - such as adjusting the correct proportions.
-In this product photography tutorial, we will give you a series of 5 tips on how to style your shirts on a tabletop.
+Photographing a shirt flat lay is a common and effective method of presenting them online, although not without its downsides - such as adjusting the correct proportions.
+In this product photography tutorial, we will explain how you can professionally style and photograph a shirt laid flat on a surface.

 There are a number of benefits when using flat lay photography for presenting shirts online.
-For one it’s fast and requires a very small amount of post-production time.
+For one it’s versatile and cheaper than using a model or mannequin.
 It’s also possible to create stylish flat lay collages showing a specific look or outfit.

 Ultimately, shooting a professionally styled shirt on tabletop requires a little more work - the main downside of flat lay photography lies in the name.
 Shooting in this way can sometimes make your clothes look flat, lifeless, and lacking in appeal.

-So in order to give your flat lay photography more life and depth, read on for 5 tips on a styling a flat lay shirt for your online store.
+So in order to give your flat lay photography more life and depth, read on for 5 step-by-step instructions on a styling a flat lay shirt for your online store.
 But first, let’s make sure you have a few essential tools:

 The equipment you need to photograph your shirts flat lay